AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell.md

 Please see [Create a S2S VPN connection](vpn-gateway-create-site-to-site-rm-powershell.md) for more detailed step-by-step instructions for creating a S2S VPN connection.

 ### Before you begin
 * Verify that you have an Azure subscription.
-If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free account](https://www.azure.cn/pricing/1rmb-trial/).
+If you don't already have an Azure subscription, you can sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial/).
 * You'll need to install the Azure Resource Manager PowerShell cmdlets.
 See [Overview of Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview) for more information about installing the PowerShell cmdlets.

 ### Step 1 - Create the virtual network, VPN gateway, and local network gateway